chinapedia/wikipedia.abstract.en/Page/G._K._Chesterton.md

 Death and veneration

-PPXI.jpeg sent by Cardinal Eugenio Pacelli (the future Pius XII) on behalf of Pope Pius XI to the people of England following the death of Chesterton]]
+sent by Cardinal Eugenio Pacelli (the future Pius XII) on behalf of Pope Pius XI to the people of England following the death of Chesterton]]

 Chesterton died of congestive heart failure on the morning of 14 June 1936, at his home in Beaconsfield, Buckinghamshire.
 His last known words were a greeting spoken to his wife.
 The sermon at Chesterton's Requiem Mass in Westminster Cathedral, London, was delivered by Ronald Knox on 27 June 1936.
 Knox said, "All of this generation has grown up under Chesterton's influence so completely that we do not even know when we are thinking Chesterton."[19]
 He is buried in Beaconsfield in the Catholic Cemetery.
 Chesterton's estate was probated at £28,389, .[20]